Flobbos/automated-backups/Readme.md

 ### Creating a bucket

-If you haven't created new buckets in the Linode console you can create buckets right from the CLI.
+If you haven't created new buckets in the your console you can create buckets right from the CLI.

 ```bash
 s3cmd mb s3://my-bucket-name